MicrosoftDocs/architecture-center/docs/reference-architectures/ai/conversational-bot.md

 ## Quality assurance and enhancement

 **Logging**.
 Log user conversations with the bot, including the underlying performance metrics and any errors.
 These logs will prove invaluable for debugging issues, understanding user interactions, and improving the system.
 Different data stores might be appropriate for different types of logs.
-For example, consider Application Insights for web logs, CosmosDB for conversations, and Azure Storage for large payloads.
+For example, consider Application Insights for web logs, Cosmos DB for conversations, and Azure Storage for large payloads.
 See [Write directly to storage][transcript-storage].

 **Feedback**.
 It's also important to understand how satisfied users are with their bot interactions.
 If you have a record of user feedback, you can use this data to focus your efforts on improving certain interactions and retraining the AI models for improved performance.
 Use the feedback to retrain the models, such as LUIS, in your system.

 **Testing**.
 Testing a bot involves unit tests, integration tests, regression tests, and functional tests.
 For testing, we recommend recording real HTTP responses from external services, such as Azure Search or QnA Maker, so they can be played back during unit testing without needing to make real network calls to external services.

 To jump-start your development in these areas, look at the [Botbuilder Utils for JavaScript](https://github.com/Microsoft/botbuilder-utils-js).
 This repo contains sample utility code for bots built with [Microsoft Bot Framework v4][bot-framework] and running Node.js.
+It includes the following packages:

 - [Http Test Recorder](https://github.com/Microsoft/botbuilder-utils-js/tree/master/packages/botbuilder-http-test-recorder).
-Shows how to record HTTP traffic from external services.
+Records HTTP traffic from external services.
 It comes pre-built with support for LUIS, Azure Search, and QnAMaker, but extensions are available to support any service.

 - [Cosmos DB Transcript Store](https://github.com/Microsoft/botbuilder-utils-js/tree/master/packages/botbuilder-transcript-cosmosdb).
 Shows how to store and query bot transcripts in Cosmos DB.